-Whether you live in a rural area with lots of land around your own parcel, or an urban center where a lot abutting yours happens to be vacant, the appearance of a “For Sale” sign in front of that land next to yours may intrigue you.
-Is this an opportunity to enhance the value and appeal of your home?
+Whether you live in a rural area with lots of land around your own parcel, or an urban center where a lot abutting yours happens to be vacant, the appearance of a "For Sale" sign in front of that land might intrigue you.
+Is this an opportunity to enhance the value and appeal of your property by expanding your acreage?
 Let's look further into the practical and financial considerations of buying a vacant lot, including:

 Financial considerations aside, having undeveloped open space next to your home is likely to enhance the aesthetic appeal and value of your own property (assuming the lot is not a mine pit or an old dump).

-At the same time, you’re buying protection against anything that another buyer of that land might do with it, like building a monstrosity or starting a pig farm.
-The benefit is hard to quantify, but can be valuable.
+At the same time, you're buying protection against anything that another buyer of that land might later do with it, like building a monstrosity or starting a pig farm.
+The benefit of forestalling such development is hard to quantify, but can be high.

-If you are living in an area where real estate prices have been increasing steadily and reliably, your purchase of the abutting property may be a sound investment, which will increase in value over the years.
+If you are living in an area where real estate prices have been increasing steadily and reliably, your purchase of the abutting property could be a sound investment, which will increase in value over the years.
 Moreover, you might be able to purchase the property at a price lower than its market value.
-And unlike buying a home, you won't have to deal with tenants or upkeep of a structure.
+Unlike buying a home, you won't have to deal with tenants or upkeep of a structure.

-Check online with your town’s assessors department or visit town hall to get the name, address, and telephone number of the owner of the land.
-Check with real estate information providers like Zillow and with area real estate brokers (not the listing broker!) to get a sense of the market value of the property.
+Check online with your town's assessors department or visit town hall to get the name, address, and telephone number of the owner of the land.
+Check with real estate information providers like Zillow and with area real estate brokers (not the listing broker!) to get a sense of the property's true market value.